 Surfcomber Tousled Texture Mousse,

 Perfect for fine or straight hair, this spray adds texture

-Once your hair is dry, take angled sections rather than ones that go straight across (this makes the hair lay softer and more naturally) and add a wave with a wand or hot iron.
+Once your hair is dry, take angled sections rather than ones that go straight across (this makes the hair lay softer) and add a wave with a wand or hot iron.
 For shorter hair, use a one-inch barrel and for longer locks, a wider barrel will give a looser wave.
 Wrap the hair around the wand, only from the middle to about an inch from the ends.

 After you drop the curl, lightly tug on the end to loosen the wave.
 If you want an extra tousled look, twist the hair before you curl it.
 Once your head is done, finish it off with a volumizing texture spray.

 If your roots feel a little flat or need a bit more edge, sprinkle some Kevin Murphy Powder Puff and massage through to add volume and dryness — just like you'd have during a day at the beach.
 But, go easy: A little goes a long way!

 If your hair refuses to hold a wave no matter how much product you put in, you need to start in the shower.
 This shampoo will set the base for those air-dried waves, but you'll still want to follow up with salt spray.

 John Frieda Beach Blonde Cool Dip Purifying Shampoo,